nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ## <a id="design">2.
 Design & Implementation</a>

 This section seeks to explain the high-level design of the application.
 Given below is a quick overview of each component and the explanation of the design architecture in greater detail.
 NotUS is the main class of the application, and handles the initializing and execution of the appropriate classes. <br>
-We have made references to <a href="https://github.com/se-edu/addressbook-level2/tree/master/src/seedu/addressbook">addressbook-level2</a> for the structure of the classes and packages.
+Diagrams found in our documentation were generated using <a href="https://plantuml.com/">PlantUML</a> and references were made to <a href="https://github.com/se-edu/addressbook-level2/tree/master/src/seedu/addressbook">addressbook-level2</a> for the structure of the classes and packages.
 The structures have been modified to meet the needs of our application.

 #### <a id="overview"><ins>2.1 Architecture Overview</ins></a>